PurpleKingdomGames/indigo-website/indigodocs/topics/boot-and-start-up.md

 Running a game though one of the provided run methods, via the `indigoBuild` or `indigoRun` commands, is fine during general development, but at some point you're going to want to run your game in a real environment.
 Maybe it's going onto a game portal site, maybe its your own web site, maybe it's a desktop game.
 Whatever it is, those platforms come with practical problems to over come.

+> By default Indigo will provide a width and height flag in the standard integration code (that you can choose to use or not) so that you can start your game at the size of the window.

 Let's look at the [Snake game on our website as a simple example](https://indigoengine.io/snake.html).
 When running locally, the assets are marshaled into a nice consistent folder called `assets` in the same directory as our `index.html` page.
 However, on the real site the assets are served statically from a different location!
 How do we reconcile these two worlds?

 Well we use a flag, like this: